Echinacea

 What are the side effects of Echinacea?

 Traditionally avoided in autoimmune conditions (lupus, rheumatoid arthritis, multiple sclerosis) due to immune-stimulating activity, though some modern herbalists dispute this based on echinacea's modulatory rather than purely stimulatory mechanism.
 Individuals with Asteraceae allergies should use with caution.
 Current evidence suggests echinacea is safe in HIV, the theoretical concern about CD4 activation has not been borne out in clinical studies.
 May interact with immunosuppressant medications.
 Considered safe in pregnancy and lactation based on historical use and available safety data.
-When taken appropriately for your constitution, side effects are generally minimal.
+When taken appropriately for the constitution, side effects are generally minimal.

 Which dosha type benefits most from Echinacea?